TwitterXVideoDownloader/x-twitter-video-downloader-workflow/README.md

 # X Video Downloader Workflow

 A GitHub Action to download X (Twitter) videos directly into your workflows.
-Powered by [X (Twitter) Video Downloader](https://x-downloader.com).
+Powered by [Twitter Video Downloader](https://x-downloader.com).

 ## Inputs